๐Ÿฅ—Intro to Nutrition

 Make Half Your Grains Whole Grains

-• Intact grain structure preserves fiber, B vitamins, iron, and magnesium lost in refining (the bran and germ contain most nutrients)
+• Intact grain structure preserves fiber, B vitamins, iron, and magnesium that are lost in refining

-• Cardiovascular and digestive benefits linked to fiber content, which lowers LDL cholesterol and promotes healthy gut bacteria
+• Cardiovascular and digestive benefits linked to fiber content, which lowers LDL cholesterol and feeds healthy gut bacteria

-• Label literacy matters—look for "100% whole grain" or whole grain as the first ingredient; "multigrain" doesn't guarantee whole grains
+• Label literacy matters: look for "100% whole grain" or a whole grain listed as the first ingredient.
+The term "multigrain" just means multiple grains were used and doesn't guarantee any of them are whole.

-Compare: Whole grains vs. refined grains—same calorie content, dramatically different nutrient profiles.
-Whole grains retain fiber and micronutrients; refined grains are often enriched but still lack fiber.
+Compare: Whole grains vs. refined grains: similar calorie content, dramatically different nutrient profiles.
+Whole grains retain fiber and micronutrients; refined grains are often enriched (meaning some B vitamins and iron are added back) but still lack fiber.
 This distinction frequently appears in questions about nutrient density and chronic disease prevention.

 Protein and Dairy: Optimizing Quality

-These guidelines focus on protein quality and fat modification—getting adequate essential amino acids and calcium while minimizing saturated fat intake.
-The emphasis is on varying sources and choosing leaner options.
+These guidelines focus on protein quality and fat modification: getting adequate essential amino acids and calcium while minimizing saturated fat intake.
+The emphasis is on varying your sources and choosing leaner options.

 Vary Your Protein Routine

-• Complete amino acid coverage through mixing animal and plant proteins—beans, nuts, and legumes complement each other and reduce reliance on high-saturated-fat meats
+• Complete amino acid coverage through mixing animal and plant proteins.
+Beans, nuts, seeds, and legumes complement each other and reduce reliance on high-saturated-fat meats.

 • Omega-3 fatty acids from seafood (aim for 8+ ounces weekly) support cardiovascular and brain health